Ayima hosts executive SEO breakfast in partnership with the Canadian Marketing Association

 Karen then outlined a step-by-step approach for how to clean out any unwanted pages from being crawled or indexed.
 This forces the search engines to see only the pages you want them to see, placing a higher value on those specific pages (authority) and no longer diluting their value across unwanted or duplicate pages.
 The result is a website with higher authority, more relevant pages appearing for search queries, improved keyword rankings, and an increase in traffic to a brand’s site.

 Of course, to capitalize on that uptick in user interest, sites must be properly optimized for conversions, which is where Kamil took over.
-He emphasised that brands need to stop looking externally when they’re trying to have an impactful test hypothesis.
-Instead, he stressed the need to look inwards and find out what is truly important to a site’s visitors.
+He emphasized that brands need to stop looking externally when they’re trying to have an impactful test hypothesis.
+Instead, he stressed the need to look inward and find out what is truly important to a site’s visitors.
 Brands must learn to understand the roadblocks facing their users, because only then can they expect to create a bold enough hypothesis that impacts conversion.

 Don’t simply remove those roadblocks, Kamil notes.
 Instead, learn how they may have impacted user motivation.
 Doing so can present opportunities to optimize the conversion path, such as when and how brands should present value propositions.
 This makes all the difference when converting potential customers, because as Kamil said, “It’s not the message, but how you deliver the message that sets you apart.”